Your embroidery journey begins here

 Follow these important guidelines so your designs translate well onto garments.
 From thread color choices to design simplicity, keeping these key points in mind will help you achieve high-quality, professional results.

-Check our article on how to make embroidery designs for Print on Demand and our Help Center guide on embroidery design requirements.
+Check out our article on how to make embroidery designs for Print on Demand and our Help Center guide on embroidery design requirements.

 Embroidery design do’s

-1. Choose from 15 available thread colors
+- Choose from available thread colors

 Embroidery thread colors